microsoft/service-fabric-healer/FabricHealerProxy/README.md

                 NodeName = "_Node_0"
             };

-            // Initiate a reboot of the machine hosting the specified Fabric node, _Node_4.
+            // Initiate a reboot of the machine hosting the specified Fabric node.
 This will be executed by the InfrastructureService for the related node type.
             // The related logic rules for this repair target are housed in FabricHealer's MachineRules.guan file. var RepairFactsMachineTarget = new RepairFacts
             {